What to do if you think you've been a victim of fraud

 Report it and seek advice.
 The sooner you report the fraud, the greater your chance of containing any damage.
 Some are embarrassed about having been scammed and don’t report it soon enough.

 Contact Action Fraud, the UK’s national reporting centre for fraud and cybercrime.
-Call them on 0300 123 2040, or click on this link to use their online fraud reporting tool.
+Call them on 0300 123 2040, or use their online fraud reporting tool.

 If you believe the fraud involves Rathbones, contact your Investment Manager or our Risk team by calling 0151 243 7395 or emailing: firstname.lastname@example.org.